 - Stress levels

-Over time, you’ll discover what works and what doesn’t.
+Over time, you’ll discover what works and what doesn’t, and how to lower fast if needed.

 8. Seek Support